lubuntu-team/manual/source/3/3.2/3.2.8/keyboard_and_mouse.rst

 .. image:: keyboard-settings-tab.png

 The :guilabel:`Keyboard Layout` tab has settings to add a new keyboard layout.
 In the top center of the window is a listing of your current keyboard layout and any varaint applied to it.
 To add a keyboard layout press the :guilabel:`Add button`.
 To remove the keyboard layout left click on the keyboard and press the :guilabel:`Remove` button.
+To move a keyboard layout up or down press the :guilabel:`Up` or :guilabel:`Down` buttons.

 .. image:: keyboardlayout.png